Turning to God’s Word study group

 his free Bible study meets at the Pastoral Center at Christ the King Catholic Church, 5711 Southwest 9th Street.
 It’s led by Jennifer Phelps (left) with occasional appearances by Matthew Phelps (right).
 Drop-ins and interested participants, including lectors and members of other parishes, are welcome to join us.
 The name of the Pastoral Center is painted on the side of the building, which is toward the back of the main parish parking lot.
 Enter through the door on the same side as the sign painted on the building.
 That door is on a timer and automatically unlocks for our group between 8:45 and 9:15 a.m.; after that, the door is locked.

-A link to the above readings will be posted from Monday, April 20, through Saturday, April 25, on the homepage of this website along with brief commentary by Matthew Phelps.
-A link to Matthew’s most recent Lost in Translation entry, forgiveness, also is posted then.
+A link to the above readings will be posted from Monday, June 1, until Sunday, June 7, on the homepage of this website along with brief commentary by Matthew Phelps.
+A link to Matthew’s most recent Lost in Translation entry, ‘eat my flesh’, also is posted then.
 Readings for the Sunday Masses are arranged by date in the lector workbooks and on the USCCB website.
 (The Church currently is in liturgical Year A, which means the majority of the Gospel readings will be from the Gospel According to Matthew.)
 Information on the Turning to God’s Word website homepage updates on Mondays.
-This audio file of the Mass readings for Sunday, April 26, 2026, may assist lectors with pronunciation.
+The following audio file is for readings for the Solemnity of the Most Holy Body and Blood of Christ.

 check out the Catechism

-The following links are to paragraphs listed in the Index of Citations in the Catechism of the Catholic Church that cite passages from the readings for Sunday, April 26, 2026.
+The following links are to paragraphs listed in the Index of Citations in the Catechism of the Catholic Church that cite passages from the readings for the Solemnity of the Most Holy Body and Blood of Christ on Sunday, June 7, 2026.
+There are no paragraphs from the book of Deuteronomy or from Psalm 147 mentioned in the Catechism.

 another extra

-Lessons in Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels covering the Glorious Mysteries are available free during the Easter season.
-Between Pentecost and the beginning of Advent, lesson on the Luminous Mysteries will be posted, and lessons about the Joyful Mysteries will be posted through Advent and the Christmas season.
+Lessons in Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels covering the Luminous Mysteries were posted at the end of the Easter season.
+These now include art by Tami Palladino, one of the co-founders of Turning to God’s Word, depicting Old and New Testament passages that pertain to the Luminous Mysteries.
+Lessons about the Luminous Mysteries will be posted until the beginning of Advent this year, and lessons about the Joyful Mysteries then will be posted through Advent and the Christmas season.
 The first six lessons in Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels cover the Creed and Pope St. John Paul II’s Rosarium Virginis Mariae and are accessible year-round.
 All of the lessons in the Scripture & the Rosary Bible study have been granted an imprimatur.